 You can expect batteries for robot lawnmowers to last at least 2–5 years, depending on a number of environmental conditions such as heat and cold, how often your robot needs to cut the grass, when you're cutting and whether it's stored out of direct heat.

 Each manufacturer will instruct you not to leave pets or children near the robot lawnmower, whether in use or not.
 There are plenty of built-in safety features for robot lawnmowers, but follow the guidelines regardless.
 Even though we haven't seen a documented case of a pet's tail getting cut or robot lawnmowers climbing up a shoe, there's no point in tempting fate.

 Robot mowers are generally more expensive than the average battery or petrol mower, but this is dependent on their feature set and battery size.
 You can expect to pay $1200 and up, stretching into tens of thousands of dollars.
 The most expensive robot mower we tested covers up to 3000sqm, whereas the cheapest is $1299 and only covers 250sqm, which is the average size of a small house block.

-We haven't done the full Life Cycle Analysis to tell whether robot lawnmowers are more sustainable than petrol lawnmowers, but battery lawnmowers are getting much more popular, so we expect these to pick up the pace of ownership for smaller yards over time.
+We haven't done the full Life Cycle Assessment to tell whether robot lawnmowers are more sustainable than petrol lawnmowers, but battery lawnmowers are getting much more popular, so we expect these to pick up the pace of ownership for smaller yards over time.